-Shortly before Christmas I unexpectedly found myself sitting in a hospital (Antakalnio ligoninė).
+Shortly before Christmas I unexpectedly found myself sitting in a hospital.
 It all happened – J waking up in excruciating pain, being taken to hospital, undergoing emergency surgery, sitting up in bed playing Candy Crush – with bewildering and remarkable speed.
 I went with G to visit her in the evening, soon after she had been wheeled back to her ward.
 I brought her: a toothbrush, toothpaste, a copy of National Geographic, a phone charger.
-Her room was sparse and functional.
+The room was sparse and functional.
 It said: “Get better but hurry up about it, there are others who need your bed.”
-The room had been renovated, probably not very long ago, but the peach-coloured wallpaper could not gloss over the unmistakable Soviet dimensions of the place.
+The hospital had been recently renovated but the peach-coloured wallpaper could not gloss over the unmistakable Soviet spirit of the place.

 As I sat there whispering away, feeling immensely relieved that J was okay, I experienced a strangely pleasing, even reassuring sensation.
 It was something akin to: home sweet home.